Quick Hit Football: Critical reception

 IGN stated that Quick Hit Football "offers an authentic, strategic football game without the twitch and complexity."
 However, IGN also said that, "The look of everything in QuickHit Football isn't super-detailed, but that's only because the system requirements are a browser, an Internet connection and Flash player.
 When you zoom in on the field you'll definitely see added detail to the players, but nothing in the game will knock your socks off."
 Game Informer said in its preview that the game provides "ease of play calling, and surface decisions that allow you to get in and play quickly" while also adding "more depth for hardcore players" GameSpy suggested Quick Hit Football "offers an authentic, strategic football game" and said that, "The game is designed for football fans who want the depth and appeal of fantasy sports with the interactivity and polish of high-end console products."

 Shut down

 Despite the game's dedicated community, its revenue was lacking.
 Quick Hit Football required far more manpower and servers to support everything than what the game was making, even with the NFL license and related marketing.
-As part of Majesco's cost-cutting plan announced on July 15, 2012, Quick Hit Football's servers would be closed August 17, 2012.
+As part of Majesco's cost-cutting plan announced on July 15, 2012, Quick Hit Footballs servers would be closed August 17, 2012.
 On the day of its shutdown, however, an unspecified agreement was reached between Majesco, the game's operators, and the game's creditors, MMF, ensuring that the football title would live on.
 Majesco's continued fiscal struggles led to further cuts, including the dissolution of their Foxborough Massachusetts Social Games Division on January 7, 2013.
 All thirteen developers were released and their online games would stop working within two months.
 Quick Hit Football permanently shut down on March 22, 2013.